mariomarroquim/olivialopesmk/README.md

-# olivialopesmk
-Olívia Lopes's personal website
+# Olívia Lopes' personal website

+This is a personal website, simplified for the mobile era.
+Much like the Linktree ones.

+## Support

+You can contact me at mariomarroquim@gmail.com.